3 Idiots: Concerns about content

 On 28 December 2010, the non-governmental organisation, Coalition to Uproot Ragging from Education (CURE) co-founder Harsh Agarwal wrote a letter to the Raghavan Committee, a panel headed by former HRD Ministry R. K. Raghavan, explaining distress over a particular scene, where the lead actors gets ragged by seniors.
 The organisation asked the committee to write a letter to the censor board to revisit and re-examine the particular scene.
 The Bharatiya Janata Party, Maharashtra state spokesperson Madhav Bhandari demanded that the film should be sent for re-certification again in concern with that scene, after an incident in Seth G.S.
-Medical College inspired from the scene, with the Chief minister of Maharashtra, Ashok Chavan too demanded the same.
-Aamir Khan however stated that the film is against "ragging".
+Medical College was inspired by that scene, with the Chief minister of Maharashtra, Ashok Chavan too demanded the same.
+Aamir Khan, however, said that the film is against "ragging".

 In an article published in Economic and Political Weekly, Latika Gupta mentions that the film has serious problems when seen from the gender perspective, in particular, that it follows the trend set by the 2007 film Jab We Met in its use of women's sexual vulnerability to create sensation and humour.
 In one scene, students, professors, and the chief guest are seen bursting with laughter hearing a speech where the word balatkar (rape) figures 21 times and the word stan (breast) four times (in the English subtitles for international release, the words "screwed" and "bosom" are used instead).

 Sequel

-When asked about plans of a 3 Idiots sequel in an interview with Hindustan Times, screenwriter Abhijat Joshi replied, saying, "Honestly, I don't know.
-We have an idea for the 3 Idiots sequel, a Munna Bhai part three, and also for a PK sequel; but the PK and Munna Bhai sequels interest me the most.
-So, I think the 3 Idiots sequel may happen in the future, but these two I really want to work on."
-In January 2016, director Rajkumar Hirani and actor Aamir Khan confirmed that they were considering a 3 Idiots sequel.
-Khan told reporters, "Raju Hirani has given me a hint about 3 Idiots sequel and I am giving you all a hint.
-The film will happen if and whenever he will write the script."
-Hirani agreed, saying "this is one film that I really want to do."

-In June 2018, Hirani was asked a question while promoting his upcoming film Sanju and he was quoted as saying, "I definitely want to make a sequel to 3 Idiots, but it’s still in the initial stage and we will take a fair amount of time to develop the script".

-Chopra confirmed in late 2024 that he is working on screenplays for two sequels: Munna Bhai III and 3 Idiots II.
+Director Rajkumar Hirani said in 2015, 2016, and 2018 that he was exploring ideas for a sequel to 3 Idiots.
+A few years later, in a February 2026 interview with Variety India, Hirani said that he is still working on scripts for 3 Idiots and Lage Raho Munna Bhai sequels.

+In April 2026, Aamir Khan revealed that Rajkumar Hirani "is working on 3 Idiots 2 right now.
+I’ve heard the story and it’s wonderful...The script still needs some work, but the story itself is really good, unusual, with the same humour as the first film.
+It follows the characters from 3 Idiots, picking up 10 years later."
+Aamir Khan will be reprising his role as Phunsukh Wangdu in the film.